Intrinsic measurement errors for the speed of light in vacuum: Concluding Discussion

-Our results imply that {\em one should not think of these quantum fluctuations of space-time as existing independently of the measurement devices that probe them}, but rather as something that can only be defined in conjunction with them.
+Our results imply that {\em one should not think of quantum fluctuations of space-time as existing independently of the measurement devices that probe them}, but rather as something that can only be defined in conjunction with them.
 This is in line with the modern theory of quantum measurement, where the possible measurement results do not only depend on the quantum system, but also on the quantum probe and its initial quantum state.
-Interestingly, the scaling $\delta c/c\propto l_{\rm Pl}^{2/3}$ corresponds to the use of $\ket{\psi_{\rm coh}}$ i.e.~a classical light beam, whereas the optimal quantum state leads to a substantially reduced uncertainty, $\delta c/c\propto l_{\rm Pl}$.
-In \cite{amelino-camelia_gravity-wave_1999}, other estimates of length fluctuations were discussed, one of them scaling as $\delta L/L \sim (l_{\rm QG}\,c\,T)^{1/2}/L$, based on the requirement that a clock should not turn into a black hole.
-Bounds on $l_{\rm QG}$ were obtained from experimental data from Caltech's 40\,m interferometer \cite{abramovici_improved_1996}.
-Our bounds can serve for judging the falsifiability of different quantum gravity theories: Predictions of fluctuations smaller than those given by our bounds can never be falsified through direct measurement {\em as a matter of principle}.
-Fluctuations of $\delta L /L$ of the order $l_{\rm Pl}/L$ cannot be verified by measurements with light in a coherent state, but would be accessible to ``quantum enhanced measurements'' using the optimal quantum state of light.
-The fluctuations predicted in \cite{Urban13} are well above our bounds for any cavity of realistic size.
-Table \ref{tab:scal} summarizes our predictions and compares them with Refs.\,\cite{Ng00,amelino-camelia_gravity-wave_1999}.

-We neglected uncertainties in $c$ due to the expansion of the Universe \cite{kopeikin_optical_2015}, non--inertial observers, local gravitation potentials e.g.~from Earth or a (stochastic) gravitational-wave background \cite{Sorge,sabin_phonon_2014,meacher_mock_2015}, and quantum fluctuations of the mirror positions.
-In the quantum foam picture, the latter are of $\ord (l_{\rm Pl})$ and should give an uncertainty $\delta c/c\sim l_{\rm Pl}/L$, comparable to our smallest $\delta c/c$ obtained with $\ket{\psi_{\rm opt}}$.
-Such additional sources of the modification of the speed of light will only increase the uncertainty of $\delta c/c$, and therefore not invalidate our lower bounds.